 Rubinstein, 62, was in ICU with congestive heart failure and Hodgkin’s Lymphoma.
-He was receiving chemotherapy for his cancer, however, he was reacting well to it as of last week.
-Rubinstein announced a month ago, that he has diabetes as well.
+He was receiving chemotherapy for his cancer; however, he was reacting well to it last week.
+Rubinstein announced a month ago that he has diabetes as well.

 His family left this message on Facebook this morning.

 I am sad to announce that dad is no longer with us.
 He fought with all his might until the very end.
 He got to hear some of the prayers that were said before he left us, so he knows he was loved by all of us.
 Funeral plans to be announced tomorrow morning.
 Thank you all. – Amanda, Diane and Nicole-